icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/Actor.rst

 z              z position.
 See posn().
 heading        The angle direction the Actor faces.
 noun           The noun for the Actor (for messages).
+_case          The optional case for the Actor (for messages).
 modNum         Module number (for messages)
 nsTop          "Now seen" rect.
 The visual bounds of the Actor.
 nsLeft